Sponsoring an orphaned minor

 Psychosocial assessment

 After analyzing your application and establishing that you have sufficient financial resources, the Ministère de l’Immigration, de la Francisation et de l’Intégration (Ministry) will ask you to undergo a psychosocial assessment.
-The assessment will make it possible to demonstrate that you are able to take care of the minor child you want to sponsor.
+The assessment will make it possible to verify that you are able to take care of the minor child you want to sponsor.

 Next